Couple accepting offer.

 Grantor Vs. Grantee: What They Mean In Real Estate

-Buying a home, whether old or new, is a dream come true for most Americans, but to real estate lawyers, the purchase of a home is merely a transfer of ownership rights, reflected in the language they use to describe the parties involved.
-Legal language can make even the simplest topics seem more complicated than they really are.
+Buying a home, whether old or new, is often a dream come true for the one making the purchase.
+To real estate lawyers, however, the purchase of a home is merely a transfer of ownership rights, which is reflected in the language they use to describe the parties involved.

-The Grantor
+Grantor Definition

-The Grantee
+Grantee Definition

 A lessor/lessee is a type of grantor/grantee.
 In this case, the lessor is the grantor of a temporary right to possession of a property in return for rent payments, and the lessee accepts that right to possession and agrees to pay according to the terms of the lease.

 A mortgagor/mortgagee is another example of a grantor/grantee.
-Here the lender originates the mortgage while accepting a security interest in the property, and the borrower accepts its terms and agrees to repay.
+Here, the lender originates the mortgage while accepting a security interest in the property, and the borrower accepts its terms and agrees to repay.

 The Relationship Between A Grantor And Grantee In Real Estate